Research on things few others have dug into can be found in Thinkwalks articles.

 There was a time when Thinkwalks was nothing but tours and talks.
-Now we’re setting up a community education board on Divisadero and more projects are in the works!
+Now we’re bringing speakers to the Randall Museum for a monthly natural history talk series and developing new publications, too!

 Originally, Joel conducted tours mostly for visitors, but in late 2009, by popular demand, he retooled Thinkwalks as “Nerdy Tours for San Franciscans,” to great effect.
-There are so many people in SF with deep knowledge or curiosity about the city, and many newcomers who share that.
+There are so many people in SF with deep knowledge from exploring the city, and many newcomers who share that interest.

 Joel, your guide, had been exploring and writing about the history of SF creeks and fresh water for years, and occasionally giving a public talk.
 He also helped create a number of public murals, the Wiggle bike route and various essential maps.
 You can find out more about him on the FAQ page.

 In general, we cover topics few others cover.
-Lots of people research (or spread myths) about the Gold Rush, Emperor Norton, The Barbary Coast and so on.
-But who else talks about how nature transformed into a city and how that unfolded?
+Lots of people research (or spread myths) about the Gold Rush, The Barbary Coast, Hippies and so on.
+But who else talks about how natural landscapes transformed into a city and why?
+Or about the evolving interplay between Mexican history, public mural alleys and street graffiti?
+Every Thinkwalk is a feast of deep, dynamic, big-picture information.
+We really pack it in.

 Few guides research their own material from original source documents to find out how SF’s juicily-hidden neighborhoods got to be how they are now.
 At Thinkwalks, we tie an exploration of history, nature and art to the economic and population shifts, in the hope that the knowledge of the past empowers you to be a full participant in your world.

-We invite you to our tours to scrutinize the exhumed info with amazement—as a collaborative, deliberative effort!
-That’s right.
-That’s something very special to Thinkwalks: group discussions and evaluation of the evidence.
+Joel invites you to his Thinkwalks to scrutinize the exhumed info with inspiration as a collaborative, deliberative effort!
+That’s something very satisfying and special to Thinkwalks: group discussions and evaluation of the evidence.

 Yes, we love living in one of the most dynamic places in the world.
 Why would we want to dismiss it as a fairy tale?

-There are many people helping to make Thinkwalks what it is.
-Joel, as founder and guide, is setting the tone until some point in the future when a full staff has been built up and collectivized.
+There are many people who have made Thinkwalks what it is.
+Joel, as founder and guide, is setting the tone.

 Joel’s first career, ever close to his heart, was wilderness education.
 His community journalism and mural organizing (with brilliant artist, Mona Caron) has always included an element of nature education.